WHAT IS PHYSIOTHERAPY?

 HOW COULD PHYSIOTHERAPY BENEFIT ME?

-Physiotherapy has many benefits if you have multiple sclerosis and can be focused on one specific area, or the whole body.
+Physiotherapy has many benefits if you have a neurological condition and can be focused on one specific area, or the whole body.

 Some benefits include: